 YES NO Existing Controls Further Action Staff responsible Due Date Does your Safeguarding Policy make explicit that the school sees protection from radicalisation and extremist narratives as a safeguarding issue?
-Is the lead contact for Prevent responsibilities clearly identified in the policy?
-Designated Safeguarding Lead / Prevent Single Point of Contact SPOC Governor Safeguarding Lead Does SG policy make explicit how PREVENT concerns should be reported within school?
-Fundamental British Values are considered in curriculum planning Thinking about an incident of radicalisation and/or extremism - Has the setting considered specific potential areas of risk such as; Processes in place to manage Subject Access Requests/Freedom of Information Requests should they be made?
+Full day of safeguarding training during INSET SLT complete Prevent training Detail within policy Governor Prevent training DSL November 2023 Is the lead contact for Prevent responsibilities clearly identified in the policy?
+Detailed within policy Designated Safeguarding Lead / Prevent Single Point of Contact SPOC Governor Safeguarding Lead Detailed within policy Detailed within policy Does SG policy make explicit how PREVENT concerns should be reported within school?
+Detailed within policy Fundamental British Values are considered in curriculum planning This is a termly lesson British values weaved throughout curriculum and assemblies Thinking about an incident of radicalisation and/or extremism - Has the setting considered specific potential areas of risk such as; Processes in place to manage Subject Access Requests/Freedom of Information Requests should they be made?
 The process in place for the management of information should there be media interest or if information requested into the community?
 How will information be shared and with whom?

 Does the school have clear guidance for visiting speakers?
 Checks for external speakers to the school; Has the identity of the speaker been confirmed, and due diligence carried out?
 (Might consider checks on the internet to confirm the status of speaker and/or the organisation to include website, YouTube or social media sites.)
 Checks for premises use by externals?
-Have ALL staff received appropriated training on PREVENT?
-Does this include support staff?
+Checks carried out on speakers All staff to be aware of need for checks DSL Checks carried out for all external use This is to be added to lettings policy DSL Have ALL staff received appropriated training on PREVENT? retuings pointy Does this include support staff?
 Are there provisions for new staff induction?
 Have Governors received a PREVENT briefing?
 Do all staff know what to do if they have a PREVENT concern and to whom to report it?
+Governors provided with prevent training Prevent briefing for governors Ongoing checks on this in monitoring

 Does the E-Safety Policy refer to the requirements of the Prevent guidance?
-Appropriate filtering is in place to ensure that staff and children are unable to access unauthorised or extremist websites online through school systems.
-Protocols are in place to manage the layout, access and use of any space provided for the purposes of prayer, contemplation and faith facilities Clear guidance on governing the display of materials internally at the school
+Under review Appropriate filtering is in place to ensure that staff and children are unable to access unauthorised or extremist websites online through school systems.
+Protocols are in place to manage the layout, access and use of any space provided for the purposes of prayer, contemplation and faith facilities Clear guidance on governing the display of materials internally at the school Display policy Further detail to be added when policy reviewed